Wanda Anderson, LCSW

 Kyle is a clinical social worker in private practice in Kittery.
 He works with adolescents and adults experiencing a variety of mental health concerns, including depression, anxiety, and eating disorders, as well as individuals going through stressful life transitions.
 Kyle is also a doctoral candidate in social work at Simmons University in Boston.
 His research interests include eating disorders and boy’s and men’s mental health.

 Jim Gorham, LCPC has worked in the mental health field for nearly 20 years.
 He has expertise in CBT, group therapy and addiction treatment.
 He has taught college-level psychology courses and presented on a variety of mental health topics to organizations in southern Maine.
 He currently operates a private practice in South Portland and works in a clinic for medication assisted treatment for clients struggling with opioid use disorder.

-Betsey Gray, LCSW
+Deborah Gray, LCSW

 Jessica Griffin, PsyD

 Jessica L. Griffin, Psy.D. is an Associate Professor of Psychiatry and Pediatrics at the University of Massachusetts Medical School (UMMS), where she has been a faculty member since 2006.
 Dr. Griffin is a nationally recognized expert in Trauma-Focused Cognitive Behavioral Therapy (TF-CBT).
 She has trained and provided consultation for thousands of clinicians across the United States.
 With funding from SAMHSA/NCTSN in 2012, as Principal Investigator and Executive Director, she developed the UMMS Child Trauma Training Center, with a focus on training, treatment, and resolving access issues for court-involved youth who have experienced trauma; UMMS CTTC was refunded in 2016.